-2021 Mountain West Football Championship: Three Statistics That Could Decide The Game
+2021 Mountain West Football Championship: Seven Statistics That Could Decide The Game

-The San Diego State Aztecs and Utah State Aggies could be decided by a handful of key factors.
+The title bout between the San Diego State Aztecs and Utah State Aggies could be decided by a handful of key factors.
 We dive into the numbers you need to know.

 Stats don’t lie.